RESPONSIBILITY FOR A BETTER CLIMATE

 Let’s be specific.
 How would you summarize the situation following the first stage of SEEDS?

 Claudia Altenrath: We have achieved a large number of the targets we set ourselves for 2020.
 In the field of Environment, we had made such good progress by the halfway stage that we set ourselves new, higher targets in 2016.
 We also achieved these.
-The same goes for the field of Society: as part of our cooperation with “SOS Children’s Villages worldwide”, we have realised 76 projects in 21 countries – a truly impressive achievement by our employees and installation partners.
+The same goes for the field of Society: as part of our cooperation with “SOS Children’s Villages worldwide”, we have supported 74 villages in 23 countries – a truly impressive achievement by our employees and installation partners.
 We have signed up to the UN Global Compact, committed all suppliers to recognise the Ten Global Compact Principles – and haven’t had to record any critical cases in our audits.
 But, of course, there are targets that we have only partly achieved.

 Which targets are these and what do you intend to do about it?